Frequently asked Questions, error messages, and rapid support

 A: No, it appears that the most recent release of Windows has made a number of modifications to some of the extended NTFS structures.
 So much so that your examiner machine is very confused by what it sees.
 However, simply open a Forensic tool and point it at the physical disk and you will see the content.

-Q: I have successfully deployed F-Response to a remote machine, however when I attempt to start F-Response using the management console (EE or CE+C) I get the following message, "Cannot connect to Validation Server.." and the remote target does not start.
+Q: I have successfully deployed F-Response to a remote machine, however when I attempt to start F-Response using the management console (EE or CE+C) I get the following message, "Unable to connect to the license manager from [subjectname].Please check for firewall or port restrictions." and the remote target does not start.
 What do I do?

 A: Don't panic!
 This is a simple error.
-In most instances this happens because the F-Response License manager is either not started on your local machine, it is blocked by a firewall ( such that the remote target cannot check with the license manager) or it is bound to an IP that is inaccessible to the remote machine.
-The firewall issue is readily mitigated by allowing inbound traffic to the License Manager on the default port (TCP 5681).
-If you find the License Manager isn't bound to an accessible IP, stop the License Manager, change the binding IP using the drop down, then restart the License Manager.
-At this point you will need to redeploy F-Response to your target machine (Uninstall using the Management Console) for the new License Manager IP to take effect.
+In most instances this happens because the F-Response License manager is blocked by a firewall (usually the firewall on the examiner computer, such that the remote target cannot check with the license manager to start) or the IP of the examiner computer has changed since the software was deployed to the subject (I.e., Examiner laptop rebooted and obtained a new IP on boot).
+The firewall issue is readily mitigated by allowing inbound traffic to the License Manager on the default port (TCP 5682).
+If the IP of the license manager has changed since deployment, you need to uninstall and redeploy F-Response for the new License Manager IP to take effect.

 Q: I am using F-Response Enterprise (or Consultant + Covert) and I get the following error when trying to scan a remote machine, "No Suitable Credentials found", however I don't understand why this would be the case, as I know I have valid credentials.